Photo by melissamn/Shutterstock

 Distance: 25 miles

 This road trip—along the state’s Route 7A—sneaks between the Taconic Mountains and Green Mountains, running parallel to the Long Trail, a 272-mile footpath.
-Bookended by the towns of Bennington and Manchester (you can start in either place, depending on where you’re coming from), the route stretches nearly 30 miles, passing quaint towns, hay bales, and general stores, with the mountains as a backdrop.
+Bookended by the towns of Bennington and Manchester (you can start your trip at either town), the route stretches nearly 30 miles, passing quaint towns, hay bales, and general stores, with the mountains as a backdrop.

 Distance: 7 miles